 If you own a Corgi, you may actually notice that, with the absence of farm animals, they’ll start to herd humans, especially with kids.
 It’s a bad habit, but they can’t help it.
 It’s in their instincts!

 Get ready for a lot of herding as a puppy!
 Our Corgi nipped our ankles regularly for the first year.
 So, one of the first things you will need to teach them to do is not herd you!– Swineassbagga (Reddit)

 But what does this have to do with their docked tails?
 The original belief was that Corgis needed to dock their tails in case a cow were to stomp on the tail during herding.
-Since Corgis are low to the floor, it seems like a reasonable concern for owners.
+Since Corgis are low to the floor, it may seem like a reasonable concern.

 However, Pembroke Welsh Corgi owners are quick to refute this claim.
-Many say that the Corgis’ natural tails are curled upwards, meaning that it’d be it’d be very difficult for a cow to stomp on them while working.
+Many say that the Corgis’ natural tails are curled upwards, meaning that it’d be it’d be very difficult for a cow to inadvertently stomp on them while herding.

 One Reddit user (Zyx) mentioned a study by Sweden when they were looking into banning the practice of tail docking.
 You can read more about it here.